 Related markers.
 Click here for a list of markers that are related to this marker.

 The marker mentions slaves, but since the furnace was built in 1868, there would not have been slaves.

 — Submitted April 1, 2019, by Bill Pfingsten of Bel Air, Maryland.

 Categories. • Architecture • Industry & Commerce •

 More.
 Search the internet for Fitchburg Furnace.

 Credits.
 This page was last revised on April 1, 2019.
 This page originally submitted on March 30, 2019.
-This page has been viewed 108 times since then.
-Photos: 1, 2, 3. submitted on March 30, 2019. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 123 times since then and 7 times this year.
+Photos: 1, 2. submitted on March 30, 2019. • Bill Pfingsten was the editor who published this page.